 The Buckeye Ordnance Works manufactured ammonium nitrate explosives for three years during World War II in South Point, Ohio.
 The complex was later used in the production of agricultural products, bio-fuel, and various chemicals.

 Operations of the Ordnance Works began in 1943 and produced ammonium nitrate explosives for the United States military.
-1 2 After combat operations in the global conflict ceased, the plant was purchased by Allied Chemical and produced ammonia, urea, nitrogen fertilizer, melamine, formaldehyde, and urea formaldehyde until 1978.
+1 2 After combat operations in the global conflict ended, the Ordnance Works was purchased by Allied Chemical.
+The facility was retrofitted to produce ammonia, urea, nitrogen fertilizer, melamine, formaldehyde, and urea-formaldehyde until 1978.

-Work began in 2004 on the demolition and repurposing of several older structures, and the construction of new facilities as part of The Point, an industrial park.
+Work began in 2004 on the demolition and repurposing of several older structures relating to Ashland and South Point Ethanol, replaced by The Point, a new industrial park.
+2